What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 The biggest advantage of MotorBikePacking is obviously cost.

-New adventure motorcycles can exceed $30,000, with much of the expenses due to options like digital riding modes, electronic suspension, and Bluetooth everything.
+New touring motorcycles can exceed $30,000, with much of the expenses due to options like digital riding modes, electronic suspension, and Bluetooth everything.
 But this doesn’t include thousands of additional dollars spent on racks, luggage, navigation, communication systems, and necessary protective options for offroad travel.

 Smaller motorcycles can cost 25% of the “prestige” models - or less.
 Used motorcycles can save even more.

-These savings also translate to registration and insurance costs.
 High-tech motorcycles suffer from the same electronic maladies as modern autos.
 Sensors and microchip circuits can cost hundreds of dollars, with diagnostic labor adding hundreds more.
 These electronics have the devious tendency to malfunction in the middle of nowhere.
 Base model motorcycles have far less electronic wizardry and have a much better record of reliability under abusive conditions.
-Smaller motorcycles tend to cost less to operate in terms of fuel and tires.
-Finally, when the inevitable crash occurs on a rocky hillside, the damage to an expensive bike may cost hundreds to repair while a basic motorcycle may suffer only cosmetic scrapes or bent parts that are cheap to replace by the owner.

 Secondly, MotorBikePacking advocates take pride in traveling “softly” with a minimum of gear.

-We simply can’t carry as much weight.
-Even if we could, we don’t want to lose the nimbleness and trail capabilities of the lighter motorcycles.
+We simply can’t carry as much weight on a low powered motorcycle Even if we could, we don’t want to lose the nimbleness and economy of the lighter motorcycles.

 Our camping gear is largely interchangeable with bikepackers and backpackers, and we prioritize both minimal weight and bulk.
 What we give up in terms of added creature comforts, we gain back in extended range and lowered travel expenses.
 Smaller bikes get great gas mileage.
 At the same time, we tend to favor the less traveled side roads, so we savor a slower pace and less traffic.

 Finally, traveling lighter enables us to cover the most distance with the “lightest” environmental impact.

 We are often solo travelers, or riding with a partner or two.
 The small bikes leave a light footprint and pass through areas with a minimum of disturbance – as opposed to big touring groups with bikes that can be heard for miles, coming and going.
-Considering the investment in the motorcycle and fuel consumption, MotorBikePacking is an economical means of travel.
-In fact, there are bikepackers who spend more on their rigs!

 What is your adventure priority?
 Does MotorBikePacking provide an opportunity?